 As far as possible, people are safe and protected from abuse.
 The home's safeguarding policy and procedure is in line with current legislation and local safeguarding procedures.
 People say they feel safe.
 Senior staff protect each person's privacy and personal information at all times.
 Care workers have been through the provider's rigorous recruitment process.
-Senior staff monitor all care workers to ensure they are meeting people's needs.
-All care workers receive support, guidance, and training and are able to access policies and procedures to understand their responsibility to protect vulnerable people.
+Senior staff monitor care workers to ensure they are meeting people's needs.
+All care workers may access policies and procedures to understand their responsibility to protect vulnerable people.
+Care workers attend training that is specific to the needs of the people they support, such as Autism and Bipolar Disorder awareness and conflict management.
+One care worker said, "Yes, we get a lot of training and it's all useful."